Frequently Asked Questions

 5. Life Sciences,

-What if my product/company does not fit into one of the above Categories?
-What if my product/service applies to more than one Category?
+What if my product/company is not described by one of the above Tracks?
+What if my product/technology applies to more than one Tracks?

 What is the application/participation fee?